spareproject/random-scripts/README.md

-using a /tmp/keys folder with x number of random keys to encrypt against... can use the same password have it xor against a random key pick on boot to generate a temp random password of fixed length just to increase the amount of bruteforce needed to crack vs how easy it is for me to find it with the right password
-+ it will allow me to beat the human memorable password length fail in theory by forcing xor to a specified key length
+using a /tmp/keys folder with x number of random keys to encrypt against... can use the same password have it xor against a random key pick on boot to generate a temp random password of fixed length just to increase the amount of bruteforce needed to crack vs how easy it is for me to find it with the right password (plus - cant use the plug symbol in git without bullet pointing it : /) it will allow me to beat the human memorable password length fail in theory by forcing xor to a specified key length
 cons: means leaving a vaild file check in the crypted files before attempting original command

 bit rushed and a quick throw up and depends entirly on being able to remove the original squashfs filesystem ^writing that down was probably a bad idea since its still being used

 means i need to pull everything out of multi-user.target and start / stop it based on quick boot or archiso network boot